tony-dinh/music-player/README.md

 1. NPM 3.X.X
 1. Sass

-At the project ROOT, run the following command in the terminal to install dependencies:
+At the project ROOT, run the following commands in the terminal to install dependencies:
 ```
+npm install
 npm run install-dep
 ```